-Even though animals understand what is being said through body language choosing to honor that and change their behavior because of it can be another matter.
-One of the skills young LGDs need to learn is when to back off, when to give their livestock a little room.
+Even though animals understand what is being said through body language, choosing to honor that and change their behavior because of it can be another matter.
+One of the skills young LGDs need to learn is when to back off, and when to give their livestock a little room.
 Luna’s obvious willingness to respect Stella’s request for space is flawless.

-Luna, sweet soul that she is, shows her willingness to respect what Stella lets her know she needs but Luna would really like to be Stella’s friend; you can see that in Luna’s whole body.
+Luna, sweet soul that she is, shows her willingness to respect what Stella lets her know she needs, but Luna would really like to be Stella’s friend; you can see that in Luna’s whole body.

 Luna enters the pen softly and slowly, with her back rounded, her head slightly lowered, her mouth open and loose, and her tail lowered and wagging gently.
 She’d like to walk up and give Stella a kiss; Stella says “no” so Luna stops a respectful distance away.
 Now watch for something really beautiful – watch what Luna does with her head….

 Canines have behaviors that are called “calming signals.”
 They let other animals know that the dog does not want to fight; these behaviors indicate that the dog is willing to be submissive.
-When a dog stares into the eyes of another dog that may be perceived as confrontational so if a dog looks away from the dog he is greeting he is letting that dog know he means no harm.
+When a dog stares into the eyes of another dog, that may be perceived as confrontational, so if a dog looks away from the dog, he is greeting, he is letting that dog know he means no harm.

-When people greet each other we want eye contact.
+When people greet each other, we want eye contact.
 I feel distrustful of a person who won’t meet my direct gaze.
-My dogs have taught me that they need something else from me, and if I want the deep relationship with them that I do I need to be willing to speak their language as best I can.
-In order to do that I first need to know that the language exists at all.
+My dogs have taught me that they need something else from me, and if I want the deep relationship with them that I do, I need to be willing to speak their language as best I can.
+In order to do that, I first need to know that the language exists at all.

-If you’d like to know more please check out this book:
+If you’d like to know more, please check out this book:

 On Talking Terms With Dogs: Calming Signals by Turid Rugaas.
-At only 79 pages it’s a quick read – I highly recommend it!
+At only 79 pages, it’s a quick read – I highly recommend it!